schuyler-smith/phylosmith/README.md

 ---------------- | ------------------------------------------------
-abundance_heatmap_ggplot | create a ggplot object of the heatmaps of the abndance table abundance_lines_ggplot | create a ggplot object of the abundance data as a line graph network_phyloseq | creates a network of the co-occurrence of taxa nmds_phyloseq_ggplot  | create a ggplot object of the NMDS from a phyloseq object phylogeny_bars_ggplot | create a ggplot barplot object of the compositons of each sample at a taxonomic level taxa_abundance_bars_ggplot | create a ggplot object of the abundance of taxa in each sample
+abundance_heatmap_ggplot | create a ggplot object of the heatmaps of the abndance table abundance_lines_ggplot | create a ggplot object of the abundance data as a line graph network_phyloseq | creates a ggplot object of the co-occurrence network of taxa nmds_phyloseq_ggplot  | create a ggplot object of the NMDS from a phyloseq object phylogeny_bars_ggplot | create a ggplot barplot object of the compositons of each sample at a taxonomic level taxa_abundance_bars_ggplot | create a ggplot object of the abundance of taxa in each sample